kyrlian/MYOWM.spoon/README.md

 A [hammerspoon](https://www.hammerspoon.org/) spoon to snap and move windows with hotkeys, inspired by [rectangle](https://rectangleapp.com/).

+See also [MYOWM-AutoHotkey](https://github.com/kyrlian/MYOWM-AutoHotkey) to use on windows with [AutoHotkey](https://www.autohotkey.com/).

 It uses the current position & size of the window to decide how to move/resize it.

-Fore exemple the 'left' move will:
+For exemple the 'left' move will:
 - snap the windows left, keeping the right border in place - hence widening the windows
 - if already snapped left, will resize to half screen width
 - if already snapped left and less of half screen width, will snap to top and maximize vertically